czhu12/toolkit-backend/UPGRADE.md

 If you wish to continue using the gems, enable them in the Jumpstart Pro config at `http://localhost:3000/jumpstart#dependencies`

+The `solargraph` configuration option was also removed.
+We now recommend [Ruby LSP](https://github.com/Shopify/ruby-lsp) which is zero-dependency in VS Code.

+Rack-attack configuration has been added.
+It's recommended to enable throttling to stop malicious users and bots from overwhelming your application.

 ### July 6, 2023

 `Gemfile.jumpstart` now replaces `config/jumpstart/Gemfile`.
 We no longer rewrite `config/jumpstart/Gemfile` each time the Jumpstart Pro configuration changes to keep things simpler and easier to work with.